MrLightgun/MiSTerSindenDriver/README.md

 Before running, you need to kill the MiSTer service.
 If you run "top" you will see the running applications.
 Make a note of the process id for MiSTer, then exit top with ctrl-c.
 Then run "sudo kill xxxx" where xxxx is the process id.
 Run this just before you run the Install scripts.

 Install MiSTer using MrFusion 2.7
-Run the Install_MrFusion.sh script
+Run the Install_MrFusion.sh script from this github.

 Install using MOnSieurFPGA Feb 2022 release
-Run the Install_MOnSieur.sh script
+Run the Install_MOnSieur.sh script from this github.

 You can manually type it, or you can copy it onto MiSTer with ftp.
 You need to run:
 "chmod +x *.sh"